Finish Nailer vs Framing Nailer: Everything You Need to Know

 Accuracy

 Since framing nailers are intended for quick, heavy-duty work, they are less precise than finish nailers.
-Finish nailers are made with precision in mind to assure that moldings are put in a straight line.
+Finish nailers are made with precision in mind to ensure that moldings are put in a straight line.

 Nail Sizes

 Compared to finish nailers, framing nailers use substantially bigger nails.
 Finish nailers utilize either 15-gauge or 16-gauge nails, which have a diameter ranging from 0.0625 to 0.0800 inches, while frame nailers use 8-gauge to 12-gauge nails that range from 0.113 to 0.162 inches.
-Finishing nails range from 1 inch to 2-12 inches, while framing nails are between 1-14 and 3 inches long.
+Finishing nails range from 1 inch to 2-12 inches while framing nails are between 1-14 and 3 inches long.

 Applications